TechEarl

 How to Add Semantic Search to a MySQL App

-Add semantic search to an existing MySQL app with MySQL 9's VECTOR type, an embedding model (Voyage, OpenAI), and a cosine-similarity index.
+Add semantic search to an existing MySQL app with MySQL 9's VECTOR type, an embedding model (Voyage, OpenAI), and application-side cosine ranking.
 No separate vector database needed.

 Add semantic search to an existing MySQL app with MySQL 9's VECTOR type and embeddings from Voyage or OpenAI.
-Index, query, and rank without a separate vector DB.
+Store, query, and rank without a separate vector DB.

-MySQL 9.0 added a native VECTOR type and VEC_DISTANCE_COSINE() function that turn any existing MySQL app into a semantic-search-capable system without adding Pinecone or pgvector to the stack.
-The integration is four steps: add a VECTOR column to the table you want to search, generate embeddings with a model like Voyage-3 or OpenAI's text-embedding-3-small, backfill the column for existing rows, then query with cosine similarity at search time.
-I'll walk the full integration on a products table — the same table from the MySQL import CSV walkthrough — with code in Python and Node.js.
+MySQL 9.0 added a native VECTOR type that lets you store embeddings alongside your existing data instead of adding Pinecone or pgvector to the stack.
+The integration is four steps: add a VECTOR column to the table you want to search, generate embeddings with a model like Voyage-3 or OpenAI's text-embedding-3-small, backfill the column for existing rows, then rank by cosine similarity at search time.
+I'll walk the full integration on a products table, the same table from the MySQL import CSV walkthrough, with code in Python and Node.js.

 The reason this is appealing in 2026: the "use a dedicated vector database" architecture made sense in 2023 when Postgres and MySQL had no vector primitives.
 Now that they do, keeping embeddings and source data in the same transactional database removes a service from your stack, lets you join semantic results with regular SQL filters, and keeps everything in one backup/replication path.
 For workloads under ~10M vectors, in-database is the cleaner architecture.